 On your marks.

-Our 2015 contests are now open.
+Our 2015 contests are now closed.
+We will announce the winners and finalists in June.
 Scroll down for 2014 contest winners and finalists.

 World’s Best Short-Short Story Contest